Chelsea ask for FA Cup tie at Middlesbrough to be played behind closed doors amid government sanctions

 Chelsea have sold 650 tickets out of their initial away allocation of 4,620 at the Riverside and Chelsea believe they are now at a sporting disadvantage and that a behind-closed-doors game would be "the fairest way of proceeding in the current circumstances".

-The FA has confirmed Chelsea have contacted them to request the game be played in front of an empty stadium, a move Middlesbrough have called "bizarre" and "without any merit whatsoever" in a statement on their website.
+The FA has confirmed Chelsea have contacted them to request the game be played in front of an empty stadium, a move Middlesbrough - whose 30,000 home tickets had all sold out - have called "bizarre" and "without any merit whatsoever" in a statement on their website.

 They wrote: "All concerned are well aware of the reasons Chelsea have been sanctioned and that this has nothing to do with Middlesbrough Football Club.